mycpuorg/mycpuorg.github.io/_posts/2016-05-07-ftrace-function-graph.md

 ## What is ftrace <a id="orgheadline1"></a>

 -   The generic tracing system in kernel: It is a kernel-only tracer tool that is designed to help developers and designers to understand what's going on inside the kernel.
 It is widely used for analyzing systems to understand latencies and performance issues.
-Although it's utility extends beyond that such as event tracing in the kernel.
+-   Although it's utility extends beyond that such as event tracing in the kernel.
 Throughout the kernel there are hundreds of static events available that can be enabled via the debugfs to generate runtime traces of the system.
 The debugfs filesystem contains control files that can be used to configure parameters of ftrace, as well as the read-only files that can be used to display output on the running system.
-The default directory where debugfs is mounted in the kernel is under *sys/kernel/debug*, for any reason if your system should not have 'debug' directory mounted under this then you can explicitly mount this by:
+-   The default directory where debugfs is mounted in the kernel is under *sys/kernel/debug*, for any reason if your system should not have 'debug' directory mounted under this then you can explicitly mount this by

     sudo mount -t debugfs none /sys/kernel/debug